 Paralegals in Non-Profit Organizations

 Non-profit organizations need paralegals, too.
+Paralegals are essential to the success of non-profit organizations, providing legal assistance to those who need it most.
 Paralegals can work in legal aid programs, helping the financially disenfranchised, victims of domestic violence and victims of assault.
 Because non-profit organizations are powered by activism, they require a firm foundation in law to succeed and help the disenfranchised seek relief.

 Obtaining a paralegal certificate may take time, but the journey is certainly worth it.
 Whether you’d like to work as a law firm’s administrative assistant or as a government employee, taking the paralegal’s path is an incredibly bountiful endeavor.
 And with success in the paralegal profession, you may go on to a higher paralegal degree, such as a bachelor’s degree in paralegal studies, a master’s in legal studies, or even law school.